Harbhajan Singh (mountaineer)

 Harbhajan Singh is an Indian mountaineer, known for his successful mountaineering expeditions of Mount Everest, Mount Nanda Devi and many other peaks in the Himalayan region.
 The Government of India honored him in 2011, with the fourth highest civilian award of Padma Shri.

 Biography

+Will-power acts as fuel to the fire of training before any expedition.
+The toughest part of the training is to gauge the mood of the mountain, particularly in the last phase when the air becomes too thin to breathe.
+An able mountaineer should know when exactly to terminate his expedition in case of inclement weather, says Harbhajan Singh.